 Prog.
 Description Status 6 Adopt zoning for single room ACCOMPLISHED.
-This action was completed in ١ occupancy (SRO) units.
+This action was completed in occupancy (SRO) units.
 February 2021.
-The City permits SROs of 6-8 units as a occupancy (onc) units. conditional use in the Rancho Del Mar Overlay Zoning district, subject to objective operational and performance standards.
+The City permits SROs of 6-8 units as a conditional use in the Rancho Del Mar Overlay Zoning district, subject to objective operational and performance standards.
 7 Adopt a Reasonable ACCOMPLISHED.
-The City of Rolling Hills adopted a ' Accommodation Policy Reasonable Accommodation policy in October 2020.
-Accommodation Folicy The policy establishes a formal procedure through a which a person with disabilities may request reasonable accommodation in order to have equal access to housing.
+The City of Rolling Hills adopted a Accommodation Policy Reasonable Accommodation policy in October 2020. , The policy establishes a formal procedure through a which a person with disabilities may request reasonable accommodation in order to have equal access to housing.
 This program may be replaced with other actions to assist residents with disabilities.
-0 Add definitions of Transitional/ 8 CARRY FORWARD.
+8 Add definitions of Transitional/ CARRY FORWARD.
 This program has not yet been Supportive Housing and Employee implemented.
 The 2014-2021 Housing Element Housing to Municipal Code clarifies that supportive and transitional housing may not be subject to requirements or standards other than those that apply to similar dwelling unit types in the same zones.
-However, the program must still be 9 Adapt dansity banya requirements codified through a Municipal Code amendment.
+However, the program must still be codified through a Municipal Code amendment.
 9 Adopt density bonus requirements CARRY FORWARD.
 This program has not yet been implemented.
 Any project including units eligible for a density bonus would be subject to State density bonus rules.
-The City should amend its Municipal Code for consistency with these rules, and expressly identify 40 A dent and a seis disally we dete opportunities and rules for density bonuses.
+The City should amend its Municipal Code for consistency with these rules, and expressly identify opportunities and rules for density bonuses.
 10 Adopt and periodically update REVISE.
 The City adopted ADU regulations in 2018 accessory dwelling unit (ADU) and amended these regulations in January 2020 to regulations incorporate new State laws.
-This action should be replaced with one or more new actions related to ADUs, including incentives to promote their use as affordable housing.
+This action should be replaced with one or more new actions related to ADUs, including incentives to promote their use as affordable Landa and ADII and and an housing.
 11 Implement ADU education, REVISE.
-The City has provided information on ADUs to '' outreach, and community the community since 2018 and should continue to do so engagement measures in the future.
-Newsletter articles and web-based engagement measures information have been provided and a citywide survey on ADUs was administered in 2020.
+The City has provided information on ADUs to outreach, and community the community since 2018 and should continue to do so engagement measures in the future.
+Newsletter articles and web-based information have been provided and a citywide survey on ADUs was administered in 2020.
 Potential outreach measures are listed in the 2014-2021 Element and should be carried forward.
 Staff time should be allocated to these activities to ensure they are implemented.
 This includes coordination with Rolling Hills Community Association to ensure that design review practices do not constrain ADU production or add to their cost.
-Future activities could include proto- type floor plans and designs, FAQs, community 1 2 workshops, and tenant matching services.
+Future activities could include proto- type floor plans and designs, FAQs, community workshops, and tenant matching services. ] workenope, and tenant matering services.